konker/dreamcheeky_notifier/README.md

 Usage: dreamcheeky_notifier.py [options]

 Options:
-  -h, --help            show this help message and exit --imap-server=IMAP_SERVER
-                        imap server (default is imap.gmail.com) --imap-port=IMAP_PORT
+    -h, --help                          - show this help message and exit --imap-server=IMAP_SERVER           - IMAP server (default is imap.gmail.com) --imap-port=IMAP_PORT               - IMAP port (default is 993)
-                        imap port (default is 993) --imap-ssl            use secure imap connection --imap-username=IMAP_USERNAME
+    --imap-ssl                          - Use secure imap connection
-                        imap_username
-  --imap-password=IMAP_PASSWORD
+    --imap-username=IMAP_USERNAME       - IMAP username
-                        imap password
+    --imap-password=IMAP_PASSWORD       - IMAP password
-  --twitter-username=TWITTER_USERNAME
+    --twitter-username=TWITTER_USERNAME - Twitter username
-                        twitter_username
-  --twitter-password=TWITTER_PASSWORD
-                        twitter password
+    --twitter-password=TWITTER_PASSWORD - Twitter password
-  --poll-delay-secs=POLL_DELAY_SECS
-                        Interval in seconds between server checks --twitter-skips=TWITTER_SKIPS
-                        How many times to skip the twitter check.
-Use this to manage rate limits.
+    --poll-delay-secs=POLL_DELAY_SECS   - Interval in seconds between server checks (default is 30) --twitter-skips=TWITTER_SKIPS       - How many times to skip the twitter check.
+Use this to manage rate limits. (default is 3)
+    --debug                             - Debug mode

-NOTE: if a password is ommitted from the command line it will be prompted for.
+NOTE: if a password is omitted from the command line it will be prompted for.